 The different types of biopsies include the following:

 Excisional biopsy.
 This type of biopsy is often used when a wider or deeper piece of the skin is needed.
-It’s done when a melanoma is suspected.
-The entire mole and part of the surrounding skin is removed.
-First, a local anesthetic is used to numb the area.
-Using a surgical knife (scalpel), a full thickness wedge of skin is removed.
+The entire mole is removed.
+First, a numbing medicine is used on the area.
+Using a surgical knife (scalpel), the healthcare provider removes a full thickness wedge of skin.
 The wound is closed with surgical thread (sutures), staples, steri-strips, or surgical glue.
-This depends on the size and location of the incision.
+This depends on the size of the incision and where it is.

 Incisional biopsy.
-This procedure is the same as an excisional biopsy.
-But only part of the mole or mark is removed.
+This procedure is similar to an excisional biopsy, but only part of the mole or mark is removed.

 Punch biopsy.
-This type uses a special tool to take a deep sample of skin.
+This type uses a special tool to take a small, full-thickness sample of skin.
 The tool removes a short cylinder of tissue, like an apple core.
-First, a local anesthetic is used to numb the area.
+First, a numbing medicine is used on the area.
 The punch tool is turned on the surface of the skin until it cuts through all the layers of skin.
-This includes the dermis, epidermis, and the most superficial parts of the subcutis (fat).
-The biopsy sample is removed and the edges of the wound are then stitched together.
+The healthcare provider removes the biopsy sample and sometimes stitches the edges of the wound together.

 Shave biopsy.
 This type of biopsy removes the top layers of skin.
 They are shaved off with a scalpel.
-Shave biopsies are done with a local anesthetic.
-This method may be used on a mole if the chance if melanoma is very low.
-This method is not usually used if melanoma is suspected.
+Shave biopsies are done with a local numbing medicine.

 Lab tests of your biopsy sample